An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Discretization -- overview II

 The mesh of quadrature panels on $\gamma$ is approximately uniform.
 Discretization points located on the same panel or on neighboring panels are said to be {\it close}.
 Point pairs that are not close are said to be {\it distant}.
 It is the interaction between close point pairs that may require semi-analytical methods, convolution, and product integration.
 Panelwise discretization for distant point pairs is easy: all kernels are considered smooth and we rely exclusively on the underlying quadrature, that is, the trapezoidal rule and composite Gauss--Legendre quadrature with $n_{\rm pt}=16$ and with weights $w_{ij}$ of~(\ref{eq:inteqFdisc}) independent of $i$.
 The same philosophy is used in~\cite{Youn12}.

-The discretization~(\ref{eq:inteqFdisc}) is a linear system for $16n_{\rm pan}$ unknown pointwise values of the layer density $\rho_n(r)$.
+The discretization~(\ref{eq:inteqFdisc}) is a linear system for $16n_{\rm pan}$ unknown pointwise values of the layer density $\varrho_n(r)$.
 The system matrix can, based on panel affiliation, be partitioned into $n_{\rm pan}\times n_{\rm pan}$ square blocks with 256 entries each.
-All interaction between close point pairs is contained in the block tridiagonal part of this partitioned matrix which means that~(\ref{eq:inteqFdisc}) is on FMM-compatible form~\cite[Definition 1.1]{Hao14}.
+All interaction between close point pairs is contained in the block tridiagonal part of this partitioned matrix.